rumpkernel/rumprun-packages/nodejs/README.md

 base64-encoded string and accessed using [JSZip](https://stuk.github.io/jszip/), which is also bundled into the script.

-This option produces a smaler single image than the baked-in filesystem option but does incur an overhead in decompressing modules before they're loaded.
+This option produces a smaller single image than the baked-in filesystem option but does incur an overhead in decompressing modules before they're loaded.

 # Native Addons